AFLplusplus/AFLplusplus/docs/env_variables.md

     and shell scripts; and `AFL_DUMB_FORKSRV` in conjunction with the `-n` setting to instruct afl-fuzz to still follow the fork server protocol without expecting any instrumentation data in return.
+    Note that this also turns off auto map size detection.

   - When running in the `-M` or `-S` mode, setting `AFL_IMPORT_FIRST` causes the fuzzer to import test cases from other instances before doing anything